GoogleFeud/ts-runtime-checks/README.md

 #### Infer<Type>

-You can use this utility type on type parameters - the transformer is going to go through all call locations of the function the type parameter belongs to, figure out the actual type used, create a union of all the possible types and validate it.
+You can use this utility type on type parameters - the transformer is going to go through all call locations of the function the type parameter belongs to, figure out the actual type used, create a union of all the possible types and validate it inside the function body.

 ```ts
 export const validate = <Body>(req: { body: Body }) => {